Something extraordinary | Eye on the Arts

 Start your year off right with a little bit of local arts and entertainment!
 Apart from simply having entertainment value, you never know when you’ll experience the beginning of greatness.

-On Jan.
-6, an opening reception for NorthWind Fine Arts’ “New Year’s Mix-Up” show in Saranac Lake from 5-7 p.m.
-The exhibit will show new works by local artists working in different mediums.
-For more information, visit northwindfineartsgallery.com.
+The Town Hall Theater in Middlebury will screen “Cameraperson,” a critically acclaimed documentary by Kirsten Johnson, on Jan.
+15. According to organizers, the film offers “a glimpse into one filmmaker’s personal journey and a bold, thoughtful examination of what it means to train a camera on the world.”
+The showing starts at 2 p.m.

-Adirondack Snowboard and Freeski will host “Whiteface Slopstyle” in Wilmington on Jan.
-8 from 8 a.m. to 4 p.m.
-Registration starts at 8 a.m.
-Practice is slated for 8:30 a.m, and the event begins at 10:45 a.m.
-Tickets are $35 ahead, $40 at the door.
-For more information, visit usasa.org.
+Middlebury’s Marquis Theater will see a performance by the Vermont Comedy Outlaws on Jan.
+14 at 8 p.m.
+The troupe specialize in “uncensored, wild” comedy.
+For more information, visit facebook.com/themovieroast.

-Local favorites Bootleg Band will perform at the Plattsburgh VFW on Jan.
-7 from 8 - 11 p.m.
-For more information, call 563-1466.
+Persian trio Constantinople will perform at the Mahoney Center for the Arts in Middlebury on Jan.
+13 from 8-10 p.m.
+Tickets are $20.
+For more information, visit facebook.com/artsatmiddlebury.

-A paint and sip fundraising event is slated for Jan.
-8 at the Ticonderoga American Legion Post 224.
-The program aims to raise money for the Ticonderoga Stewart’s Shop’s Holiday Match Program to benefit local children.
-Tickets will cost $40.
-For more information, visit facebook.com/paint12974.
+The Ilsley Public Library in Middlebury will host a lecture by Vermont Fish and Wildlife biologist Chris Bernier on Jan.
+12. Bernier will discuss the lives of the Canada Lynx.
+For more information, visit ilsleypubliclibrary.org.

-Completely Stranded will perform a comedy show on Jan.
-13 at the Miner Institute in Chazy.
-All proceeds from the show will benefit United Way of the Adirondack Region.
-For more information, call 846-7121, ext.
-115.
+Indie band Barika will perform at Positive Pie in Montpelier on Jan.
+13. Show starts at 10 p.m.
+For more information, visit facebook.com/positivepievt.